 Please notice that some applicants are obligated to pay tuition fees.
 If you are not an EU/EEA- citizen or if you do not have a document that exempts you from paying the tuition fees, you are obliged to pay them.

-More information including the tuition fees, who is obligated to pay them, and scholarships can be found here.
+More information about the tuition fees and scholarships can be found here.

 How to apply